Mold Removal in Woodville, WV West Virginia 25572

 - A sour smell.
 It's a unique smell.
 Even if you don't detect anything, you know it's there.

-- Visible Microbial Growth.
-Dark splotches on the ceilings, walls flooring, or baseboards.
-Splotches across the ceiling may be a sign of a leaky roof or burst pipe or condensation in ductwork.
-Dark spots or brown or black mold in the walls may be a sign of a cracked or burst pipe that is hidden behind the drywall.
-This may be a slow leak, but the damage is likely to get worse.
+- Visual Microbial Growth.
+Dark splotches on the ceilings, walls, floors, or baseboards.
+Splotches across the ceiling may be a sign of a leaky roof or burst pipe or condensation in the ductwork.
+Dark patches or the appearance of brown or black mold in the walls may be a sign of a cracked or burst pipe in the drywall.
+It may be an ongoing leak, however the damage can only become worse.

-- Soft moist areas on the Floors, Walls or Ceiling.
-This might be a sign that microbial growth may be present.
-The mold may appear invisible right now however it may be behind the drywall, on the supporting studs, beneath the flooring, or in the attic of your home.
+- Soft Moist Spots on the floors, walls or Ceiling.
+This could suggest that microbial growth is occurring.
+The mold may appear invisible at this point, but it could be behind the drywall, on the support studs, underneath the flooring or in the roof of your home.

 -

-The constant headaches, coughing, nausea or being sick only at home or in certain areas.
-These persistent allergy-type symptoms could indicate that mold may be present.
+Nagging coughing, headaches and nausea or feeling sick only you are at home or in certain spaces.
+The persistent symptoms of allergies may indicate mold may be present.
 The four groups that are most vulnerable to mold-related illnesses are:

 - Children